hyperspy/hyperspy/doc/user_guide/big_data.rst

 .. seealso::

-  :py:meth:`~.learn.mva.MVA.decomposition` for more details on decomposition with non-lazy signals.
+  :py:meth:`~.api.signals.BaseSignal.decomposition` for more details on decomposition with non-lazy signals.